- Emma Louise Alvarez

 I am writing a book to answer that question.
 I’m still in the process of writing it, but the whole motivation behind it is that I wish someone had given me a book a few years ago, maybe when I was 21, and I was old enough and dating and said to me ‘you need to question everything you know about relationships.’
 Why should monogamy be the default?

 I don’t regret the mistakes I’ve made in my life and the relationships I’ve gotten into that were not-so-great because I’ve learned a lot from them.
-But I still wish there was more dialogue about it in the mainstream and that it wasn’t a hurried subculture that no one knows about.
+But I still wish there was more dialogue about it in the mainstream and that it wasn’t a buried subculture that no one knows about.

 Do you have anything else you would like to add?